UndergraduateArtificialIntelligenceClub/intro-to-git-2526/tasks/02-first-commit.md

 ## ➡️ Next Step

-Now that you understand the basics, let's clone a real repo: [Task 3: Branching](./03-branching.md)
+Now that you understand the basics, let's clone a real repo: [Task 3: Feature Branches](./03-feature-branches.md)